The Island (2005 film): Critical reception

 The Island drew mixed reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 39% based on reviews from 201 critics, with an average rating of 5.40/10.
 The website's consensus reads, "A clone of THX 1138, Coma, and Logan's Run, The Island is another loud and bombastic Michael Bay movie where explosions and chases matter more than characters, dialogue, or plot."
 On Metacritic, the film received "mixed or average reviews," with a weighted average of 50 out of 100 based on 38 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Chicago Sun-Times Roger Ebert said, "[the first half] is a spare, creepy science fiction parable, and then it shifts into a high-tech action picture.
+Roger Ebert of the Chicago Sun-Times said, "[the first half] is a spare, creepy science fiction parable, and then it shifts into a high-tech action picture.
 Both halves work.
 Whether they work together is a good question."
 Ebert gave the film three out of four stars and praised the performances of the actors, in particular Michael Clarke Duncan: "[He] has only three or four scenes, but they're of central importance, and he brings true horror to them."
 On the critical side, he said the film "never satisfactorily comes full circle" and missed the opportunity "to do what the best science fiction does, and use the future as a way to critique the present."

 Variety's Justin Chang called the film an "exercise in sensory overkill" and said that Bay took on "the weighty moral conundrums of human cloning, resolving them in a storm of bullets, car chases and more explosions than you can shake a syringe at."
-He noted McGregor and Buscemi as highlights of the film, along with Nigel Phelps' production design.
+He noted McGregor and Buscemi as highlights of the film, along with Nigel Phelps's production design.
 Chang felt the story lacked in surprises and blamed "attention-deficit editing by Paul Rubell and Christian Wagner" for action sequences that he thought lacked tension and were "joltingly repetitive".

-Salon's Stephanie Zacharek also praised the actors but felt that when the film "[gets] really interesting, Bay thinks he needs to throw in a car crash or a round of gunfire to keep our attention."
-She felt the film had enough surprises "to make you wish it were better."
+Salon's Stephanie Zacharek also praised the actors but felt that when the film "[gets] really interesting, Bay thinks he needs to throw in a car crash or a round of gunfire to keep our attention".
+She felt the film had enough surprises "to make you wish it were better".
 A.O.
 Scott of The New York Times said "[the] film is smarter than you might expect, and at the same time dumber than it could be."

 Reviewers were critical of the excessive product placement in the film.